silaspe/maths/docs/ring.md

 Units have the same annoying property as $1$ where they divide everything because $a = u (u^{-1} a)$. you have probably seen units before, you know how in the definition for a prime, it says that a prime if it is is a number that's divisible by $1$ and itself only?
 Well, because the positive integers don't form a ring, inside of the integers you have to also consider that, for example, $5$ is equal to $(-1) (-5)$, or $(-1) (-1) 5$.

 I will continue to talk about primes for the rest of this page (if I end up finishing it), but for now, just know that units are another thing that could be inside of a ring where everything inside a division ring (other than $0$) is one of them.

+Everything above this line was made in the concept for this page.
+Everything below and including this line was made after the creation of this page.